rmcdonough/cop307/content/containerinsights/eks/setup.md

 The PetAdoptions front-end web application is hosted on an EKS cluster and has CloudWatch Container Insights enabled.
 (Take a look at the documentation [here](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/Container-Insights-setup-EKS-quickstart.html#Container-Insights-setup-EKS-quickstart-FluentBit) to learn more about CloudWatch Container Insights using Fluentbit.)

+{{% notice tip %}}
-::alert[Read this detailed [blog post](https://aws.amazon.com/blogs/containers/fluent-bit-integration-in-cloudwatch-container-insights-for-eks/) to learn about setting up CloudWatch Container Insights on EKS using Fluentbit.]{type="info"}
+Read this detailed [blog post](https://aws.amazon.com/blogs/containers/fluent-bit-integration-in-cloudwatch-container-insights-for-eks/) to learn about setting up CloudWatch Container Insights on EKS using Fluentbit.
+{{% /notice %}}

 ### Architecture